 1966: Four months after the merger of the AFL and NFL, when Al Davis found he would not be commissioner of the new league, Davis resigned as Commissioner of the AFL rather than stay in the figurehead position until 1970.

-1969: As Operation Boxer continues, IAF aircraft continue to pound Egyptian positions.
+1969: As Operation Boxer continues, IAF aircraft pounded Egyptian positions.

 1969: In Highland Park, Illinois, Elise and Henry Loeb gave birth to screenwriter and producer Allan Loeb

 1973: “The Mackintosh Man” a cold war thriller starring Paul Newman and featuring Wolf Morris was released in the United States today by Warner Bros.

 1973: Birthdate of Israeli champion Paralympic swimmer Keren Or Leibovitch

 1974(6th of Av, 5734): Seventy four year old real estate develop Joseph Eichler passed away today.